ISIMIP3 simulation protocol

 For experiments with fixed year-2015 direct human influences (2015soc), spin-up should be based on the 2015 DHF.

-For sector-specific experiments without direct human influence (nat), the spin-up should not use any DHF as well.
+For sector-specific experiments without direct human influence (nat), the spin-up should not use any DHF.

 Please note that there is no "pre-industrial control run" from 1601-1849 for these experiments (2015soc, nat) and hence the spin-up links directly to the historical period.